-- If Object Snaps are on, the second story balcony railing will likely snap into alignment with the walls on Floor 1 as they are drawn.
-If not, you can manually align them as described in the following steps. - 5.
-Next, use the Select Objects tool to select one of the railings, and click the Open Object edit button.
-On the General panel of the Railing Specification dialog, increase the Thickness to 8 1/8" and click OK. - 6.
-With the railing still selected, click the Align with Wall Below edit button. - If Align with Wall Below is not available, the selected railing either needs to be moved closer to the wall below, or the railing is already aligned with the one below.
-See "Aligning Walls" on page 285 of the Reference Manual. - 7.
-Repeat these steps for each section of railing that has a wall directly below it on Floor 1.
+- 5. If Object Snaps 🖾 are on, the second story balcony railing will likely snap into alignment with the walls on Floor 1 as they are drawn.
+If not, you can manually align them: - With a railing selected, click the Align with Wall Below 🎫 edit button. - If Align with Wall Below 🐨 is not available, the selected railing either needs to be moved closer to the wall below, or the railing is already aligned with the one below.
+See "Aligning Walls" on page 292 of the Reference Manual. - 6.
+Use the Select Objects 🗟 tool to select one of the railings, then click the Open